Rolwaling and Lapche valley

 3. Lapche Valley Trek

-Lapche valley Trek is one of the desirable trekking routes in the Himalayas of Nepal which is recommended by all travelers who had visited there.
-Lapchi or Lapche is a paramount spiritual mountain which is known as the Milarepa’s hermitage.
+The Lapchi Valley Trek is one of the most desirable trekking routes in the Himalayas of Nepal, which is recommended by all travelers who have visited there.
+Lapchi, or Lapche, is a paramount spiritual mountain that is known as Milarepa’s hermitage.
 It is located in Rolwaling in the eastern part of Nepal at a height of about 4850 meters along the border of Nepal and Tibet.
-This trek offers an opportunity to discover the least visited remote and exciting secreted corners of Nepal.
-Lapchi trek and Lapchi area is the sacred destination in the Himalayan after Kailash and Tsari.
+This trek offers an opportunity to discover the least visited, remote, and exciting secret corners of Nepal.
+Lapchi Trek and the Lapchi area are the sacred destinations in the Himalayas after Kailash and Tsari.

 Facts of Lapche Valley Trek